 Foster parents are licensed through the Illinois Department of Agriculture as an extension of The Anti-Cruelty Society.
 For this reason foster providers must adhere to the policies outlined below to maintain certain standards of care.
-Fosters should note that Shelter animals remain the legal property of The Anti-Cruelty Society until they are adopted.
+Fosters should note that Shelter animals remain the legal property of The Anti-Cruelty Society until they are adopted or returned to their owners.